Soliloquy (song): Song narrative

 The now jobless carousel barker Billy Bigelow, the antihero of the musical, sings this seven-and-a-half-minute song just after he has learned he is about to become a father.
 In it, he happily daydreams over what it would be like to be a father to a boy, but midway through the song, he realizes that it could turn out to be a girl.
 The song immediately becomes more tender, as he begins to like the idea.
 At song's end, he considers that a girl needs the very best a father can offer, and decides to get money to provide for her.
 It is this idea that spurs him on to help his criminal pal Jigger Craigin in committing a robbery, an act which ultimately leads to personal disaster for Billy.

 Performance and recording

 The song is extremely unusual in that it requires the singer to sing solo (and occasionally speak) for a full seven and a half minutes, in the manner of an operatic aria, without the benefit of an accompanying choral group "taking up the slack", as is usually the case in long musical numbers (e.g. "Ol' Man River").
 The lengthy song "Glitter and Be Gay", from Leonard Bernstein's Candide, makes a similar requirement of the soprano performing it.

-Frank Sinatra had recently become a father when he recorded "Soliloquy" for the first time on May 28, 1946.

-With the time limitation of about 3:30 on a 10-inch 78 rpm record, his 7:57-long recording was released on Columbia's Masterwork label (the classical division) as two sides of a 12-inch record.
+With the time limitation of about 3:30 on a 10-inch 78 rpm record, Frank Sinatra's 7:57-long recording was released on Columbia's Masterwork label (the classical division) as two sides of a 12-inch record.